Beautiful Lake Haiyaha – A Local’s Guide to the Bluest Lake in Rocky Mountain National Park

 Click here to search for additional hotels in Estes Park or search below!

-Final Thoughts on Lake Haiyaha
+Final Thoughts on the Lake Haiyaha Hike

 Lake Haiyaha is truly the prettiest lake in Rocky Mountain National Park ever since the rockslide of 2022 that caused the lake to turn glacial teal.
 If you’re visiting Colorado, this lake absolutely belongs are your bucket list, and with 4 other beautiful lakes easily viewable from the same trail, we think the hike to Lake Haiyaha delivers the best reward-to-effort ratio!